-A clean sitemap is a key part for having an effective SEO strategy for your website.
-While Bing has said they have a low tolerance on dirty sitemaps, Google has said they are more lenient.
-I believe it is still important to have a clear sitemap non the less.
+A clean sitemap is a vital part of having a fantastic SEO strategy for your website.
+Bing has said they have a low tolerance for dirty sitemaps while Google has stated they are more lenient on that issue.
+I believe it is still essential to have a clean sitemap none the less.
 A clear sitemap will also cut the amount of unnecessary steps the search bots have to take to crawl your sitemap.
 Assuming you know how to crawl your sitemap for errors, you are now ready for the next step if you use WordPress.

 Screaming Frog Results + WordPress

 Here is an example of a screaming frog pull that I did on my site.
 I sorted the view to show the three 301 redirects in my sitemap.
-When I look at the URL’s, I can see what blog posts need my attention to be fixed.
+When I look at the URL’s, I can see what blog posts need my attention to fix this issue.

 How Do I Find the Post ID in WordPress?

-Now that we know where to add the exclusion, we need to figure out how to find the ID’s of the post that we want to remove.
-To do this, you simply need to head to the post section of your site and open up that blog post that you want to remove from your site.
+Now that we know where to add the exclusion, we need to figure out how to find the ID number of the post that we want to remove.
+To do this, you merely head to the post section of your site and open up that blog post that you want to remove from your website.
 If you click on edit, you will see the URL at the top of the screen post the ID.
-Here is an example on the ID number that is associated to this blog post.
-If you have a lot of posts to remove, I would recommend putting this number in excel so you can copy and paste this at the end.
+Here is an example of the ID number that is in association with this blog post.
+If you have a lot of posts to remove, I would recommend putting this name in excel so you can copy and paste this at the end.

 Why Do Some URL’s Never Get Indexed in Google and Bing?

-Another reason why certain pages might not be indexed can be due to an improper sitemap file.
-You should be using an xml sitemap file when you present that to the engines.
-You might have some restrictions on your site with the robots.txt file that specifically is block certain pages from being seen by their bots.
-You could also have some NOINDEX tags on your site that can be blocking these pages from being indexed.
+Another reason why individual pages might not be indexed can be due to an improper sitemap file.
+You should be using an XML sitemap file when you present that to the engines.
+You might have some restrictions on your site with the robots.txt file that explicitly blocks individual pages from being seen by their bots.
+You could also have some NOINDEX tags on your site that can be preventing these pages from being indexed.
 Either way, you now have a few things to look at when you are reviewing your site.